ZCW-Tapr/Tapr-Backend/README.md

+# Tapr: Gesture-Driven Smart Device Orchestration

+Tapr is a contextual automation framework built for intuitive smart home control using gesture recognition and device mapping.
+With modular backend architecture and scalable entity relationships, Tapr serves as a foundation for responsive user-device ecosystems.

+Note: Proprietary gesture orchestration logic and behavioral mapping models are reserved for private development and are not disclosed in this repository.

-> Created and maintained by Gabriel Cruz
+> Created and maintained by Gabriel Cruz.
 > For demo access or proposal inquiries, contact: LinkedIn.com/GabrielC67

 ## Purpose